franz-starke/TourneyLab/docs/docsSite/dev-doc/software-doc/frontend/components/utilcomponents/index.md

 - [Game](./Game.md): Displays information about a single game.
 - [LanguageSelectBtn](./LanguageSelectBtn.md): Button for selecting the application language.
 - [ThemeChangeBtn](./ThemeChangeBtn.md): Button for toggling the application theme.

-Each component is described in its own file with usage and props.